Frontend - end user

 This manual is designed to guide end-users through every step of working in the Kadanza platform, from browsing available templates and creating projects, to reviewing previews and generating production outputs.

-1. Creating projects
+1. Creating campaigns (projects)

 Step 1 – Open the Content Store